Word Counter& Text Analyser

 Is there a word limit?

 No limit — paste as much text as you like.
-The tool handles anything from a single sentence to a full novel manuscript.
-Very large texts (100,000+ words) may take a second to process on older devices.
+The tool handles anything from a single sentence to a full novel manuscript or academic thesis.
+Very large texts of 100,000 words or more may take a second to process on older or slower devices, but there is no upper bound on input length.

 Ad unit 2 — Footer leaderboard